mfroeling/QMRITools-website/_pages/about_main.md

 [Wolfram workbench](https://www.wolfram.com/workbench/) for
 [eclipse](https://www.eclipse.org/) and runs in the latest version of [Wolfram Mathematica](http://www.wolfram.com/mathematica/).
-The toolbox does not provide a GUI and its primary goal is to allow for fast and batch data processing, and facilitate development and prototyping of new functions.
+The toolbox does not provide a GUI and its primary goal is to allow for fast batch data processing, and facilitate development and prototyping of new functions.
 The core of the toolbox contains various functions for data manipulation and restructuring.

 The toolbox was developed mostly in the context of quantitative muscle ([Froeling et al. 2012](https://onlinelibrary.wiley.com/doi/10.1002/jmri.23608){:target="_blank"}), nerve and cardiac magnetic resonance imaging.
 The library of functions grows along with the research it is